Portosystemic Encephalopathy

 In patients with chronic liver disease, acute episodes of encephalopathy are usually precipitated by reversible causes.
 The most common are the following:

-• Metabolic stress (eg, infection; electrolyte imbalance, especially hypokalemia; dehydration; use of diuretic drugs)
+• Metabolic stress (eg, infection; electrolyte imbalance, especially hypokalemia; dehydration; use of diuretic medications)

 • Conditions that increase gut protein (eg, gastrointestinal bleeding, high-protein diet)